 President-Elect: In the absence of the President, or in the case of his or her inability or refusal to act, the President-Elect shall have the same power and authority as, and shall perform the duties of, the President.

 Secretary/Treasurer: It shall be the duty of the Secretary/Treasurer to keep a record of the proceedings of the Board and of all meetings of the members of The Society.
 He or she shall serve all notices required by law or by these Bylaws.
 It shall also be the duty of the Secretary/Treasurer to receive and safely keep all monies belonging to The Society, and to pay, or cause the same to be paid out, under the direction of the Board, except as to contract invoices which may be paid without specific direction from the Board.
 He or she shall report to The Society membership (the “Membership”) on the audited or reviewed financial records of The Society.
 He or she shall submit The Society accounts to such examination as may be required by the Board.
 He or she may delegate such other and further duties as may be required of him or her by the Board in the proper conduct of the business of The Society.
-In the case of the his or her absence, inability or refusal to act, then all of his or her duties may be performed by an Assistant Secretary as approved by the Board, or by a Secretary Pro Tempore to be appointed by the President.
+In the case of his or her absence, inability, or refusal to act, then all of his or her duties may be performed by an Assistant Secretary as approved by the Board, or by a Secretary Pro Tempore to be appointed by the President.

-Immediate Past President: The Immediate Past President shall be an advisor to the President and President-Elect in matters of The Society.

-Society Members-at-Large: The Society Members-at-Large shall perform such duties as may be assigned by the Board.
+Immediate Past President: The Immediate Past President shall be an advisor to the President and President-Elect in matters of The Society and shall perform duties as assigned by the President.

+Retired Physician Representative: The Retired Physician Representative shall be a voting member of the Board and represents the interests of retired physicians within The Society.

-Resident Representative: The Resident Representative shall be a voting member of the Board and shall represent resident physicians within The Society.
+Resident Representative: The Resident Representative shall be anon-voting member of the Board and shall represent the interests of medical resident physicians within The Society.

+Members-at-Large: The Members-at-Large are those not otherwise designated by Role and shall perform such duties as may be assigned by the Board.

-Section 5. - Executive Committee
+Section4. - Executive Committee

-The executive officers of the Board shall consist of the President as Chair, the President-Elect, the Immediate Past-President, and the Secretary/Treasurer (the “Executive Officers”) and shall constitute the executive committee (the “Executive Committee”).
+The "Executive Officers” of the Board shall consist of the President as Chair, the President-Elect, the Immediate Past-President, and the Secretary/Treasurer and shall constitute the executive committee (the “Executive Committee.”)

+The Retired Physician Representative is not eligible to hold any of the Executive Officer positions.

 The Executive Committee has the power and authority to transact The Society business between Board Meetings in consonance with The Society policy.
 All action taken by the Executive Committee must have the support of at least two-thirds (2/3) members of the Executive Committee in order to be a valid action of the Executive Committee.